roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 <a href="https://www.cambsfire.gov.uk/careers/wholetime-firefighter/the-role-of-a-firefighter/">The role of a firefighter</a><br>
 <a href="https://www.nytimes.com/2020/02/02/world/australia/volunteer-firefighters.html">Australia’s Volunteer Firefighters Are Heroes.
 But Are They Enough?</a><br>
 <a href="https://www.cbsnews.com/news/inside-google-workplaces-from-perks-to-nap-pods/">Inside Google workplaces, from perks to nap pods</a><br>
+<a href="https://www.investopedia.com/terms/g/great-recession.asp">Great Recession: What It Was and What Caused It</a><br>
+<a href="https://www.codium.ai/question/what-is-a-reasonable-code-coverage-for-unit-tests-and-why/">What is a reasonable code coverage % for unit tests (and why)?</a>
 </p>
 </div>